aokolnychyi/sorting-min/README.md

 performance of a linked list makes some other algorithms (such as Quick Sort) perform poorly, and others (such as Heap Sort) completely impossible.
 - Stable.

+The Scala implementation is inspired by [this](https://dzone.com/articles/how-could-scala-do-merge-sort) post.

+See ``com.aokolnychyi.sorting.MergeSort`` and ``com.aokolnychyi.sorting.ScalaMergeSort``.

+## Quick Sort

+- Utilizes a divide-and-conquer approach.
+- O(n * log n) time complexity on average.
+The worst time complexity is O(n^2) but this is unlikely in practice if you use a modification of Quick Sort (e.g., randomized selection of the pivot element).
+- Requires O (log n) additional space (on average) for recursion.
+Hence, it is a bit space costly, especially when it comes to large data sets.
+The worst case space complexity is O(n^2).
+- Non-stable.
+See an example [here](https://stackoverflow.com/questions/13498213/quicksort-algorithm-stability).

+The Scala implementation is inspired by [this](https://stackoverflow.com/a/2962799/4108401) solution.

+See ``com.aokolnychyi.sorting.QuickSort`` and ``com.aokolnychyi.sorting.ScalaQuickSort``.

 ## Binary Search